-Here are some negotiation strategies and bargain-hunting tips that helped me to get the lowest price at the market.
+Here are some negotiation strategies and shopping tips that helped me to get the lowest price at the market.

 #1 Do Your Research